brittonlaroche/realm-tensorflow/README.md

 ### Store and Retrieve Trained Models as JSON Documents
 The final reason MongoDB is a great fit for machine learning is its the perfect place to store, share and retrieve your trained models.
 We will not only store our models, but keep a history of our models in the database allowing us to restore a trained model from a previous version if we chose to do so.
 Completeing this git hub will allow you to create a simple triiger to store a copy of your model in a history collection, and see how easy it is to keep a history of your trained mdoels over time inside MongoDB.

+### MongoDB Atlas offers Database as a Service Across all Modern Cloud Providers
 ![1](./img/mongoDBAtlas.png)
+On June 28, 2016 MongoDB atlas was released it is the simplest, most robust, and most cost effective way to run MongoDB in the Cloud.
+Atlas is a database as a service that makes running MongoDB almost effortless, whether you run a single replica set, or a sharded cluster hosting a hundred terabytes.
+Today MongoDB Atlas Is The First Cloud Database To Enable Customers To Run Applications Simultaneously On All Major Cloud Providers.
+Using multi-cloud clusters, customers can easily take advantage of the unique capabilities and reach of different cloud providers.
+This means customers can take advantage of the benefits of deploying applications across multiple cloud providers without the added operational complexity of managing data replication and migration across clouds.

 TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.
 Google claims, __"Robust ML production anywhere.
 Easily train and deploy models in the cloud, on-prem, in the browser, or on-device no matter what language you use."__

 ![End to End](./img/TensorFlowDiagram2.png)